All Episodes

 What the fuck?

-Suddenly we're having a hard time releasing hospital records.
+You know, suddenly we're having a hard time releasing hospital records.

-And I'm just like this whole thing feels like a stitch up, and it all feels really dark.
+And I'm just like, this whole thing feels like a stitch-up, and it all feels really dark.

-There they're it feels like they're covering some real shit up here.
+It feels like they're covering some real shit up here.

 It don't feel right.